20k/binmat_rules/readme.md

 If the sum is not now a power of two, the stack has attack power zero.
 Otherwise, its attack power is the power of two to which the sum is equivalent.

-- If the damage value of both stacks is 0-0, combat resolves as a bounce.
+- If the attack power of both stacks is 0, combat resolves as a bounce.

 If the attacker stack has a lower attack power, then the attacker stack goes to the lane's discard pile and the defender stack remains in its lane, face up.